xbeat/Machine-Learning/README.md

 Introduction to Model Evaluation Metrics

 Model evaluation metrics are essential tools in data science for assessing the performance of machine learning models.
 This slideshow will explore the top 10 metrics mentioned in the image, providing code examples and practical applications for each.

+## Introduction to Ergodic Theory

+Introduction to Ergodic Theory

+Ergodic theory is a branch of mathematics that studies dynamical systems with an invariant measure and related problems.
+It focuses on the long-term average behavior of systems evolving in time.
+This field has applications in statistical mechanics, number theory, and information theory.

 ## NumPy Broadcasting Simplifying Python Code